Azkii/HolyArray/app/(main)/slides/codeExample/arrayInDistress/content.md

 array.push(2)
 array.push(13.37)

-// The string 'x' is added to the array.
+// String 'END' is added to the array.
 // Since strings cannot be represented as Smi or doubles,
 // V8 changes the element kind to PACKED_ELEMENTS.
-array.push("x")
+array.push("END")
 ```